RamanShrikant/MLB-Score-Tracker/README.md

 # MLB-Score-Tracker
-A chrome extension for making a chrome extension.
+A chrome extension for tracking MLB scores.